Eddie Guerrero: Professional wrestling style and persona

 After the death of his friend Art Barr, Guerrero started to use the frog splash in tribute, which became his most common and well known finishing move.
-He also used to perform 3 sequential suplexes, calling the triad the "Three Amigos”.
-He would also use a variation of the Texas cloverleaf submission hold, dubbing it the "Lasso from El Paso".
+He also used to perform 3 sequential vertical suplexes, calling the triad the "Three Amigos”.
+He would also use a variation of the Texas Cloverleaf submission hold, dubbing it the "Lasso from El Paso".

-Towards the end of his life and career, Guerrero was known for driving low rider cars to the ring during his entrances.
+Towards the end of his life and career, Guerrero was known for driving lowrider cars to the ring during his entrances.
 He started doing this while tag teaming with his nephew Chavo and continued doing it after the team split in 2004, along with Guerrero carrying on the wider "Lie, Cheat and Steal" gimmick that he and Chavo used as a tag team.
 He stopped doing this in May 2005 after turning on Rey Mysterio, instead showing a more sinister and spiteful side to his character.
 He briefly resumed driving the low rider again in October after turning face following his feud with Batista.

 Also in his later career, Guerrero was known for cheating and breaking rules to win matches, even as a face (heroic) character, most of whom typically try to follow the rules.
 As a face, this would be used to give his character the quality of a lovable rogue and, at times, balance out cheating carried out by other heels by taking advantage for himself.
 As a heel, it would instead be used to draw heat from the crowd by making him appear cowardly or dishonest, while gaining an unfair advantage on his opponents.

 One such tactic, often included in his matches, saw Guerrero employ what commentator Tazz would refer to as “The Smoking Gun"; Guerrero would retrieve a chair, championship belt, or other unauthorized item and toss it to his opponent as the referee turned around from a distraction.
 As the referee began assessing the issue, returning the item to its original location, or arguing with Guerrero's opponent, Guerrero would gain an advantage of some sort to win the match.
 Some matches had Guerrero smack a chair on the mat and toss the chair to his opponent and lie on the ground, pretending to have been struck by the chair.
 When the referee turned around and saw the opponent had the chair, they would assume it was used on Guerrero and call a disqualification in Guerrero's favor.
-Guerrero was also known for his resourcefulness via other means, such as at WrestleMania XX by rolling up Kurt Angle after loosening his own boot while trapped in the Ankle Lock.
+Guerrero was also known for his resourcefulness via other means, such as at WrestleMania XX by rolling up Kurt Angle after loosening his own boot while trapped in an ankle lock.